StanfordLegion/regent-lang.org/install.md

   * A C++ 98 (or newer) compiler (GCC, Clang, Intel, or PGI) and GNU Make
   * Python 2.7 (or 3.x)
   * LLVM and Clang **with headers**:
-      * LLVM 3.8 is recommended for use with CUDA
-      * LLVM 3.5 is recommended for debugging (other versions will be missing debug symbols)
+      * LLVM 6.0 is recommended
-      * LLVM 3.5-3.9 and 6.0 are also supported
+      * See the [version support table](https://github.com/terralang/terra#supported-llvm-versions) for more details

 There are also a number of optional dependencies.
 For most users, we recommend skipping these initially and installing them later on an